-These 4 pieces are an example of some of the best of my Signature stylings.
+These works are an example of some of the best of my Signature stylings.
 This is where I actually developed my

 (C)Neo Afro Style ( which is Theo/Folkloric based ) I keep the African signature of symbols, and the Geometrics Motifs present because that is the narrative aspect of the work that carries traditional African design methodry and information.
 I defy the tradtionally "Lower" classification of Folk Art by identifying the Cultural connections within Folkloric communication and incorporating that energy in my themes and as a lifestyle.
 So although I have extensive Art Schooling and am College Educated, my aim became to raise the Bar for Folk Art in general in my teachings and my studio work.
 Folk Art is Living Art with a a story.
 That should Always be a value.